U2Rocks/React_Random_Chat_App/README.md

 # React Random Chat App

 ## Basic Info
-This Application loads a chatroom that anonymous users can contribute to via a web interface
+This Application loads a chatroom that anonymous users can contribute to via a web interface.

 ## Setup Details
 This project uses React as the front end and Firebase firestore as the backend.